mod_authz_internal

 On VirtualHosts

 default_user_role specifies the role assigned to users who don’t have a role set in storage.
-Defaults to "prosody:registered" when anonymous authentication is used.
+Defaults to "prosody:guest" when anonymous authentication is used.
 Defaults to "prosody:registered" on hosts with other authentication configured.

 On Components

-server_user_role determines the role assigned to users from hosts other than the parent domain.
-Defaults to no role.
+server_user_role determines the role assigned to users from hosts from the same Prosody instance, other than the parent domain.
+Defaults to "prosody:guest".

 public_user_role determines the role assigned to users from hosts not covered by the above settings, including remote servers.
-Defaults to no role.
+Defaults to "prosody:guest".

 Custom Roles